pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## grey area
 * The new law does does nothing to reduce the grey area around who is responsible for cleaning up the streets.
-* How gov'ts will tax crypto currency is a grey area.
+* How governments will tax crypto currency is a grey area.

 ## green light
 * The construction project got the green light from the city.